 4-Hers with cat projects may participate in the fair by constructing an item for use by the cat or assembling a care kit.
-Entries made of cardboard will not be accepted. $All \, constructed \, items, care \, and \, showk its, essays, etc. \, must \, be \, {\tt ENTERED} \, on Thursday$ before the show begins.
+Entries made of cardboard will not be accepted. ${\it All \, constructed \, items, care \, and \, show \, kits, essays, etc. \, must \, be \, {\it ENTERED \, on Thursday}}$ before the show begins.
 Each exhibitor is responsible to present the exhibit during the show at the designated time.
 Need at least five exhibitors before rosette is awarded.
-G-690-910.....
-Construction-suggested items include carriers, maternity box, clawing
+G-690-910.....Construction - suggested items include carriers, maternity box, clawing posts, beds, etc.

-G-690-911 Health care kits
+G-690-911.....Health care kits